-A 7-day access service providing routine primary care in the evenings and weekends is operational from Litherland Town Hall.
+A 7-day access service providing routine primary care in the evenings and weekends is operational from The Family Surgery in Birkdale.
 Patients can access this service through their GP practice.
 There are a range of clinicians/ services available including first contact physiotherapy.